bruceravel/demeter/documentation/Athena/process/smooth.rst

 is available when using :demeter:`larch`, but not with :demeter:`ifeffit`.

-You can overplot the data and the smoothed data using the :kbd:`Plot data and smoothed,light`.
-The :kbd:`Make smoothed group,light` button makes a group out of the smoothed data and places it in the group list.
+You can overplot the data and the smoothed data using the :button:`Plot data and smoothed,light`.
+The :button:`Make smoothed group,light` button makes a group out of the smoothed data and places it in the group list.